birsardar/frontend-assignment/onlinestore/DOCS.md

 # Online Store

-Online Store is a web application that allows users to browse and purchase products online.
-It provides a user-friendly interface to search for products, filter them by categories and price range, and add them to the shopping cart for purchase.
+This is a React Application that is done as a part of the React internship assignment for Internsathi.
+In this website, you can view the products, add them to cart, view the cart, and also search for products.
+All data are fetched through API.

 ## Table of Contents